 - Implementing URL configuration and hreflang tags for SEO best practices

-3: Translate & localise content
+3: Translate & localize content

 - Page copy, articles and other text content